Professional Race Ratings

 Rated (rated price): this is calculated from the market percentage, and expresses the horse’s chances as a decimal price.
 If the bookies are offering a price greater than this, the horse is an overlay (‘overs’) or a value bet.
 If the available price is lower, it’s an underlay (‘unders’) and backing the horse would not represent value.

 Stake: this is the recommended stake if backing the horse.
 The default setting is to collect five units (ie. 5% of your total betting bank) on the rated price for each bet.
-However, if the analyst is more or less confident on a certain race, he may adjust the confidence level on the sheet accordingly.
+However, if the analyst is more or less confident on a certain race, they may adjust the confidence level on the sheet accordingly.
 The example shows a confidence level of 100% (the default) – adjusting this simply changes the figures in the stake column in line.
 For example, changing this figure to 200% would double all stake amounts.

 That covers the basic information on the sheet.
 It can easily be printed out to take to the track or pub.